Developing an OPS Application

 Step 4 - Indexes and global constants

-There are two sets of boundary loops which use the loop variable j - this is a common technique to initialise data, such as coordinates (x = i∗dx).
+There are two sets of boundary loops which use the loop variable j - this is a common technique to initialize data, such as coordinates (x = i*dx).
 OPS has a special argument ops_arg_idx which gives us a globally coherent (including over MPI) iteration index - between the bounds supplied in the iteration range.

 ops_par_loop(left_bndcon, "left_bndcon", block, 2, left_range,